My capstone: a BERT Slack bot for design decisionsNew

-Writing up projects I've done, in a haphazard low-tech way.
+Sharing projects I've done, in a haphazard low-tech way.
 Some to share what I've learnt.
-Mostly to stretch a writing skill that fades fast in a world being overtaken by AI talking.
-I've done alright with writing in the past, and I'd rather not let it slip.
+Mostly to keep stretching a writing muscle that fades fast in a world full of AI noise.
+Writing has been good to me before, and I'd rather not let it slip.

 What started as installing someone else's integration turned into a fork, an API reverse-engineering session, and a much longer Saturday night.